-ASSOCIATE OF APPLIED SCIENCE IN REGISTERED NURSING LPN/PARAMEDIC TO RN DISTANCE
+ASSOCIATE OF APPLIED SCIENCE IN REGISTERED NURSING LPN/PARAMEDIC TO RN

-The AAS in Registered Nursing offers licensed practical nurses and/or paramedics an alternative to traditional nursing programs.
+The AAS in Registered Nursing offers licensed practical nurses and paramedics an alternative to traditional nursing programs.
 Students have the option of maintaining full-time employment while completing the nursing program in one academic year.
 The Associate of Applied Science in Nursing (AASN) graduate is prepared to provide and manage direct care to individuals with common well-defined problems.
 The AASN graduate functions as a team member using nursing diagnoses and established protocols for individuals in acute care and community-based settings.
 Students applying for entrance to the Registered Nursing program must meet the standards and requirements for admission to ASUMH prior to completing the required program application.

-All pre-requisite general education courses must be completed with a grade of "C" or better with the exception of NURS 2011, which requires a grade of "B" or better for those students required to complete this course.
+All pre-requisite general education courses must be completed with a grade of "C" or better.
 All general education pre-requisites must be completed prior to the student's entry into the program.